ATS-1

-ATS-1 (Applications Technology Satellite 1) was the first experimental geostationary satellite, launched in 1966.
+ATS-1 (Applications Technology Satellite 1), also designated ATS-B or Advanced Tech.
+Sat.
+1, was an experimental geostationary satellite, launched in 1966, and part of the Applications Technology Satellites Program.
 Though intended as a communications satellite rather than as a weather satellite, it carried the Spin Scan Cloud Camera developed by Verner E. Suomi and Robert Parent at the University of Wisconsin.

 After entering an orbit at 23000 mi above Earth, initially in orbit over Ecuador, it transmitted weather images from the Western Hemisphere, as well as other data, to ground stations, including well as video feeds for television broadcasting.

 It took one of the first pictures of the Earth's full-disk (the first from a geostationary orbit), on December 11, 1966.

 "For the first time," historians would note later, "rapid-imaging of nearly an entire hemisphere was possible.
 We could watch, fascinated, as storm systems developed and moved and were captured in a time series of images.
 Today such images are an indispensable part of weather analysis and forecasting."